turingschool/mod-0-curriculum/session4/index.md

 <a name="assessmentprev"></a>
 ## Mod 0 Technical Assessment

 This is our final Mod 0 technical session.
-Your assignment between now and Thursday is to find 80 minutes  to complete the [Mod 0 Technical Assessment](https://fierce-beyond-34376.herokuapp.com).
+Your assignment between now and Session 5 is to find 80 minutes  to complete the [Mod 0 Technical Assessment](https://fierce-beyond-34376.herokuapp.com).

 <div class="instructions assessmentpreview">
   <h1>SAMPLE INSTRUCTIONS</h1>